nponeccop/vz/README.md

 ------------------

 - Spend $15/month in total for a few VPS from different hostings
-- Run `vzexec newnode` with only IPs and root passwords from activation emails
+- Run `vzmaster newnode` with only IPs and root passwords from activation emails
 - The preinstalled OS is detected and replaced with VzOS, SSH keys are used from now on
 - Define application pods configuration in the spirit of Kubernetes/Dokku/Heroku
-- Run `vzexec deploy` to build and push a new version of your application
+- Run `vzmaster deploy` to build and push a new version of your application
 - Go to sleep
 - Notice that one of your VPSes has gone without any emails from the company
 - Order a new node from someone else